AzuraCast/azuracast.com/src/content/docs/docs/user-guide/streaming-software.md

 [RadioBOSS](https://www.djsoft.net/) is a commercial software sold by IP Kuzmitski D.V. at DJSoft.net.

-Streaming via both Icecast mode and Shoutcast mode are available.
+Streaming via both Icecast mode and Shoutcast mode are available; however, because AzuraCast uses Liquidsoap as an intermediary for DJ connections, **it is recommended to use Icecast for connections, as it is more modern**.

 The Live broadcasting feature is possible in their Standard and Advanced edition (not in the Express edition).

 Note that for ease of use we use the `Configuration Wizard`, you can also enter all connection details manually.

-### Instructions

 1. In the top menu bar, select `Settings` -> `Options`